Frequently asked questions

 Is there a cash machine, postbox and public telephone at Eden?

 You can pay by credit or debit card at Eden but there is a cash machine (free to use) in 'The Street' near the entrance to the Visitor Centre.
 There is also a postbox there and we sell stamps in the Visitor Centre.
 Please note that we do not have a public payphone at Eden.

 Are there any cafés at Eden?

 We offer a whole range of freshly prepared food at Eden.
 Visit our food and drink section to see what you can eat and where.

 We have several gift shops at Eden selling gifts, food and plants.
 We’ve chosen the products because we believe in them; each item is either recycled, made of natural materials, fair trade, organic, locally produced or encourages learning.
 Our online shop sells many of the same products.

 Yes, YHA Eden Project is right here on site, with en-suite bedroooms made from shipping containers.
 In the summer we also offer camping.
 Find out more.

-Yes, but if you have a specific requirement or allergy, please tell a member of staff and they will ensure you get the right food.
+Yes, we do.
+You can find more information about this on our pages about vegan food options, vegetarian food options, and gluten-free food options.
+If you have a specific requirement or allergy, please tell a member of staff and they will ensure you get the right food.